nicojourdain/nicojourdain.github.io/_posts/2020-04-20-PhD_position.md

 The [Institute of Geosciences and Environment (IGE)](http://www.ige-grenoble.fr/?lang=en), Grenoble, France, is advertising a 3-year PhD position.

 The PhD candidate will produce and analyse ocean—ice-sheet coupled simulations in the Amundsen Sea sector, West Antarctica, with the aim to better understand decadal variability and future projections.
-This position requires a Master’s degree or equivalent in environmental sciences, fluid dynamics, mechanics/energetics, or equivalent.
 More information is provided below.

-The PhD candidate will be hired by [University Grenoble Alpes](https://www.univ-grenoble-alpes.fr/english/) and **the position will start in October 2020**.
+The PhD candidate will be hired by [University Grenoble Alpes](https://www.univ-grenoble-alpes.fr/english/) and supervised by Nicolas Jourdain at IGE. **The position will start in October 2020**.

 We are looking for a highly motivated candidate with a Master’s degree (or equivalent) in environmental science, fluid dynamics, mechanics/energetics, or a related field.
 A strong interest in programming is required, but previous experience in numerical modelling is not compulsory.